Fumes and odours

 Any smells of gas should be reported immediately to National Grid Gas Emergencies on 0800 111 999.

 In rural areas, there may be odours produced by farming or agricultural activities.
 Many industrial processes also have the potential to produce fumes and odours.
 It can be difficult to identify the source especially on industrial estates where similar industrial processes operate.

 Some industrial sites use modern gas cleaning systems and may hold a permit to control their emissions to air.
 These processes should not, in normal circumstances, cause a nuisance to residents and other businesses in the area.

 All complaints will be investigated and, depending on how bad the smell is and how often it affects you, we can take action to stop odours that cause a public health nuisance.

 If you wish to refer a fume or odour problem to us or you need advice on any matter relating to fumes or odours, please contact us.

-Farmers dispose of accumulations of farm waste as an organic fertiliser and traditionally spread it on agricultural land during the autumn and after harvest.
-The spreading "season" might last for up to two months.
-Some farmers find the need to spread at other times of the year to dispose of excess farmyard waste.
+Farmers dispose of accumulations of farm waste as an organic fertiliser and traditionally spread this on agricultural land during the autumn and after harvest.
+The spreading season might last for up to two months.
+Some farmers spread at other times of the year to dispose of excess farmyard waste.

 A code of practice issued by the Department of Environment, Food and Rural Affairs (DEFRA) gives advice to farmers on acceptable methods of spreading and good practice for the protection of air.

-You can make a complaint to us about agricultural smells and we will investigate, however it’s not possible to avoid all odours from agriculture but if our investigation into a complaint proves it to be justified, we’ll examine and evaluate the management systems and practices at the farm will be examined and evaluated, and recommendations for improvement made.
-In more serious cases, formal abatement action may be taken against the farmer.
+You can make a complaint to us about agricultural smells and we will investigate, however it’s not possible to avoid all odours from agriculture.
+If your complaint is proved to be justified, we’ll examine and evaluate the management systems and practices at the farm and make recommendations for improvements.
+In serious cases, formal abatement action may be taken against the farmer.